 Dragon’s Head Rock (龍頭岩)

 It is a distinctive rock formation located on the coast near the nuclear waste storage facility in the southeast of Orchid Island.
 As its shape resembles that of the dragon’s head, it is so-called.
-It was also the location that the first rays of sunlight hit Taiwan in 2020.
+It was also the location where the first rays of sunlight hit Taiwan in 2020.

 Battleship Rock (軍艦岩)